 Kelly Palmer is the Snowy 2.0 Safety Manager.
 Safety is Snowy Hydro's number one priority which makes Kelly's job critical to our operations.
-Kelly joined the Snowy Hydro safety team more than five years ago and is a leader in safety and risk management in our business - and a stickler for rules.
+Kelly joined the Snowy Hydro safety team more than five years ago and is a leader in safety and risk management in our business - and a stickler for and all our project partners, which for the drilling work. is GHD.